Mohimenul-Islam/Mohimenul-Islam/README.md

 ### 🎓 About Me

-I'm a Computer Science undergraduate at Daffodil International University.
-As a passionate competitive programmer and problem solver, I love tackling algorithmic challenges and building innovative solutions.
+I'm a Computer Science undergraduate at Daffodil International University, passionate about competitive programming and AI.
+I thrive on tackling algorithmic challenges, building innovative solutions, and currently exploring Retrieval-Augmented Generation (RAG) in AI.

 ### 🏆 National Level Achievements